krostar/httpinfo/README.md

 ## Motivation

-It has become a common thing to write a wrapper of `http.ResponseWriter` because at some point it was a need to get a request response information like the response status.
-In a complete request flow, a lot of middlewares require something (some requires the status, the number of bytes wrote, the route pattern used, ...).
-Moreover, some middleware are also interacting with the response (like a panic or a timeout handler that sets the response status) causing unwanted behaviour (like a net/http log saying the response status should only we wrote one time).
+It has become a common thing to write a wrapper of `http.ResponseWriter` because at some point it was a need to get request response information like the response status.
+In a complete request flow, a lot of middlewares required something (some requires the status, the number of bytes wrote, the route pattern used, ...).
+Moreover, some middlewares are also interacting with the response (like a panic or a timeout handler that sets the response status) causing unwanted behaviour (like a net/http log saying the response status should only we wrote one time).
 The naive approach of wrapping the `http.ResponseWriter` introduce some flaws and/or does not help to fix the already existing ones.

 For example here: